Kardbord/Kard-bot/README.md

 KARDBOT_TOKEN="Your bot token here"
 ```

+You will also need to edit the `slash-cmd-guilds` entry in the `config/config.json` file to include the guild (server) IDs of each server you invited the bot to.

-With your token in place, you can simply run the Kard-bot binary to bring it to life!
+With your token in place and your config updated, you can simply run the Kard-bot binary to bring it to life!
-For a more robust running solution, consider creating a [systemd service](https://docs.fedoraproject.org/en-US/quick-docs/understanding-and-administering-systemd/#creating-new-systemd-services) or something similar to suit your needs.
+For a more robust running solution, consider creating a [systemd service](https://docs.fedoraproject.org/en-US/quick-docs/understanding-and-administering-systemd/#creating-new-systemd-services) or [using the provided Docker image](#host-using-docker).

+## General Notes

 Some commands are restricted so that only the bot owner can run them.
 The bot owner is specified by the `KARDBOT_OWNER_ID` environment variable.
 It can be set in the same manner as the `KARDBOT_TOKEN` variable.
 Its value should be the user ID of the bot owner.
 Note that this is not the same